-In the present context, a process (insertion of the partition) forcing the molecular system out of equilibrium is compensated by an entropy cost of an amount given by (4), which matches the result from Norton's identified quantity. $\Delta S = k \log{(\Omega_2/\Omega_1)}$.
+In the present context, a process (insertion of the partition) forcing the molecular system out of equilibrium is compensated by an entropy cost of an amount given by (4), which matches the result from Norton's identified quantity, $\Delta S = k \log (\Omega_2/\Omega_1)$ .
 In effect the partition is both the agent of the creation of a disequilibrium state and of the suppression of fluctuations, and its insertion is indeed dissipative.
 Our calculation thus coincides with Norton's formulation, although it arises from a somewhat different consideration.
-This perhaps suggests a deep correspondence between classical statistical mechanics and non-deterministic (non-unitary) measuring interactions at the quantum level, which serve to momentarily localize particles and thus increase their momentum spread (entropy).
-Indeed, Brownian motion, which is the observable hallmark of fluctuations, arises from genuinely Markovian dynamics in a system, which is arguably not obtained from classical deterministic evolution (Kastner 2017).
+This perhaps suggests a deep correspondence between classical statistical mechanics--which gets off the ground from a fundamental probability postulate not found in deterministic evolution--and non-deterministic (non-unitary) measuring interactions at the quantum level.
+The latter serve to momentarily localize particles and thus increase their momentum spread (entropy).
+This ubiquitous localizing process can therefore be identified as the physical source and justification of the fundamental probability postulate of classical statistical mechanics.
+Indeed, Brownian motion, which is the observable hallmark of fluctuations, arises only from genuinely Markovian dynamics in a system, which is arguably not obtained from classical deterministic evolution.
+The empirical fact of Brownian motion thereby suggests that non-unitary interactions are physically real at the quantum level (Kastner 2017).
+In any case, the result (4) concerning the entropy cost of measurement stands, irrespective of any interpretive conclusions one wishes to draw from the demonstrated entropy cost of measurement.